jacobkap/ucrbook/docs/06_shr.md

 The most commonly used weapon is a handgun, which is used in nearly half of homicides.
 This is followed by a knife or other sharp weapon used to cut at almost 15% of homicides, and then by "firearm, type not stated" which is just a firearm where we don't know the exact type (it can include handguns) at 8.9% of homicides The fourth most common weapon is "personal weapons" at nearly 6% of homicides.
 "Personal weapons" is a weird term to mean that there was no weapon - the "weapon" was the offender who beat the victim to death.
 Shotguns are involved in almost 5% of homicides and all other weapons are involved in fewer than 5% of cases.
 In total there are 19 different weapons included though most are very uncommon.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
+<caption>(\#tab:shrWeapon)The weapon used in a homicide incident, 1976-2022.
+In cases where there are multiple offenders, shows only the primary weapon for the first offender.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Weapon </th>